fbpx

 Time Management Strategies

-1. Skip and Return
+1. Skip and come back later

-2. Keep an Eye on the Timer
+2. Keep an eye on the time

 SAT Math Shortcuts and Techniques